BrianGardnerAtl/website/_drafts/compose_simple_state.md

 }
 ```

-The data is pulled from the tweet object and passed directly to the other composable functions.
+The data is pulled from the tweet object and passed directly to the other functions.
 The whole tweet class is not passed to these other functions in order to keep them clean.
 Their only concern is taking in their String data and displaying it.
+This helps simplify any test code for these classes.
 It also prevents requiring updates to those functions if the Tweet class ever changes.

 ## Display the interaction count

-Next, some of the action row functions require updating to display the interaction counts.
-First, the counts are passed to the `ActionRow` so they can be passed to the relevant low-level functions.
+Next, some of the action row functions require changes to display the interaction counts.
+First, the counts are passed to the `ActionRow` so they can be forwarded to the other functions.

 ```kotlin
 @Composable